ashwant132-art/MICROPYTHON-OPTIMIZED-FOR-RASPBERRY-PI-PICO/README.md

 🌟 Key Features

-☆Fixed Flash Allocation: Custom-compiled at a hard 1MB storage boundary .
+☆ Fixed Flash Allocation: Custom-compiled at a hard 1MB storage boundary .

-☆Completely fixes the bug where the Pico panics and wipes/deletes your main.py file on reboot.
+☆ Completely fixes the bug where the Pico panics and wipes/deletes your main.py file on reboot.

-Slick Drive Identity: Set up to cleanly mount ☆as a reliable virtual drive just like Circuitpython
+☆ Slick Drive Identity: Set up to cleanly mount as a reliable virtual drive just like Circuitpython

 💾 Installation